You are here

 The Greek gods were visualised in human form, displayed the same emotions as human beings and behaved in similar ways.
 In myths, the gods often interact with humans.
 These interactions can be benign or disastrous and help stress the need to remain on friendly terms with the gods and to be conscious of their presence and powers.

-Rather than using Dionysos as an opportunity to introduce all the gods at once, build up the children’s familiarity with the gods and other divine beings gradually over time using the stories as the basis for understanding what they were like — see Teaching the topic.
+Rather than using Dionysos as an opportunity to introduce all the gods at once, you can build up the children’s familiarity with the gods and other divine beings gradually over time using the stories as the basis for understanding what they were like — see Teaching the topic.

 This painting by the sixteenth century Italian artist Titian gives a vivid impression of the wild revelling associated with Dionysos and his followers.
 The Roman name for Dionysos was Bacchus.
 The image can be zoomed very large to show details.